Andrew Fellows PhD

 You can find out more about my professional background and engagement here.

-We can schedule the location, frequency and duration of sessions, whether in person or remotely via Skype, FaceTime or VSee (most private and secure), to suit your changing needs and circumstances.
+We can schedule the location, frequency and duration of sessions, whether in person or remotely via FaceTime, Signal, VSee or Skype (least private and secure), to suit your changing needs and circumstances.
 Typically this would be about an hour per week.

 To help you to decide whether Jungian psychoanalysis in general, and what I offer in particular, seem to be what you are looking for, please explore this website, especially the information below and here.